-The Industrial Analog Out Bricklet is discontinued.
-We are selling our remaining stock.
+The Industrial Analog Out Bricklet is discontinued and is no longer sold.
 The Industrial Analog Out Bricklet 2.0 is the recommended replacement.

 The Industrial Analog Out Bricklet can be used to extend the features of Bricks by the capability to output voltage and current simultaneous.
 The voltage can be given in mV and the current in µA.
 The device is equipped with a 12-bit Digital-to-Analog Converter (DAC).